-In April of 2012, the Company entered into a Placement Agreet Agreement for the sale of up to \$2 million of common stock through a private placement.
-There can be no guarantees or assurances that we will be successful in raising all or any of such \$2 million.
-In July of 2012, the Company received approximately \$155,000 in net funds from the sale of its common stock through a private placement offering to accredited investors.
-Previously, at the end of June, 2012 the Company received \$135,000 in net funds from the sale of its common stock though the private placement.
-In total, the Company has raised or have subscriptions for approximately \$1 million, of which approximately \$320,000 in funds has been processed into the Company's account net of commissions and the balance is in various stages of being processed and collected through escrow.
-The Company intends to continue selling its common stock through this private placement with a goal of raising \$2 million.
-This offering capital, plus the cash on hand of approximately \$162,500, will achieve our short term objective of the completion of the Phase I trial and, in addition, provide the necessary capital to fund operations through the end of Fiscal Year 2012.
-The Company plans to begin raising significant amounts of additional development capital once there is demonstration of proof-of-concept of Bio-Path's
+In April 2012, the Company entered into a Placement Agent Agreement for the sale of up to \$2 million of common stock through a private placement.
+In October, 2012, the Board in conjunction with the Placement Agent decided to increase the sale of up to \$2 million to \$4 million of common stock, and extend the expiration date of the private placement through December 31, 2012.
+There can be no guarantees or assurances that we will be successful in raising all \$4 million.
+Through mid-November 2012 the Company received commitments for approximately \$1.7 million through its private placement.
+Approximately \$1 million of this amount has been brought into the Company, while approximately \$700,000 remains at various stages of finalization.
+It is expected that \$100,000 to \$300,000 of this amount will be brought into the Company as of the time of filing this quarterly report on Form 10-Q. The Company intends to continue selling its common stock through this private placement with a goal of raising \$4 million.
+This offering capital, plus the cash on hand of \$332,862, will achieve our short term objective of the completion of the Phase I trial and, in addition, provide the necessary capital to fund operations through the end of Fiscal Year 2012.

+The Company plans to begin raising significant amounts of additional development capital once there is demonstration of proof-of-concept of Bio-Path's technology in human patients in the Phase I trial.
+This trial is targeted to be completed by the end of 2012, however, the opportunity to utilize higher doses may extend the trial an additional one or two quarters.

 The remainder of the Phase I clinical trial of BP-100-1.01 is expected to cost between \$400,000 to \$550,000.
 If the Phase I clinical trial in BP-100-1.01 is successful, we expect to follow with a Phase IIa trial in BP-100-1.01, subject to available capital.
 Successful Phase I and IIA trials of BP-100-1.01 will demonstrate clinical proof-of-concept that BP-100-1.01 is a viable therapeutic drug product for treatment of AML, MDS and CML.
-The Phase IIA clinical trial in
+The Phase IIA clinical trial in BP-100-1.01 is expected to cost approximately \$1,600,000.